-Its game day and did you forget your dice?
-Don't worry, just install RollD, the best app for rolling dice!
-Easy, fast, beautiful and FREE!
-The application has the following features:+ Scroll the main dice of RPG and board games (D2, D4, D6, D8, D10, D12, D20, D100, alphabetical and more ...); + Roll many dice as you want (50 dice on 6 sides (50d6)); + Add or subtract modifiers (-99 to +99); + See the history of the results; + Use the alphabetic dice, which generates A-Z results; + You can also create your own personalized dice, such as 75-sided dice (D75); + All of these functions are released in the app for FREE.
+It’s game day and you forgot your dice?
+Don't worry, just install RollD, the best app to roll dice!
+Easy, fast, beautiful, and FREE!
+The application has the following features:+ Scroll the main dice of RPG and board games (D2, D4, D6, D8, D10, D12, D20, D100, alphabetical and more ...); + Roll as many dice as you want (50 dice on 6 sides (50d6)); + Add or subtract modifiers (-99 to +99); + See the results history; + Use the alphabetic dice, which generates A-Z results; + You can also create your own customized dice, such as 75-sided dice (D75); + All of these functions are released on the app for FREE.
 AND MORE: RollD also highlights critical results with intuitive, easy-to-view colors.
 If you don't want to display advertisements, you can watch an ad and release it for 24 hours, or choose a contribution to release it forever.
 And with its dark mode, you can play all night!
-Don't worry about carrying your dice box wherever you go, take all your dice to your mobile with RollD!
-Available in: English; Portugues - Brasil; Espanol
+Don't worry about carrying your dice box wherever you go, take all your dices to your mobile with RollD!
+Available in: English Português - Brasil Español